sebw/submariner-demo/README.md

 Both clusters reside in a clusterset.
 The submariner addon must be installed on both nodes.

-The installation takes a few minutes. until all ticks are green.
+The installation takes a few minutes.
+Wait until all ticks are green.

 ![](https://raw.githubusercontent.com/sebw/submariner-demo/master/screenshots/submariner-install1.png)